ThimoDEV/nuxt-codemirror/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

 Codemirror as a Nuxt module.
-Demo preview: Coming soon
+Demo can be found in below playground

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)